 In May 2017, work began along the western side of the park (along Queens Drive) to regrade the edge of the park and armour it with rock.
-This work will protect Dorrie Leslie Park from coastal erosion in the future.
+This work is now complete and will protect Dorrie Leslie Park from coastal erosion in the future.

 Surfers Corner carpark

 Changes are needed at Surfers Corner carpark due to the damage it has suffered repeatedly from high seas and storms.

 We have been working with members of the community to determine the final design of the carpark area at Surfers Corner, and to make sure enough parking remains for people using the beach.